A savvy cat named Quinn is wont to walk -

 “You do no favors to your friend, your flock

-Or to this town” the feline Quinn declares.
+Or to this town” the cat named Quinn declares.

-“And at some, you’ll surely need to talk
+“And at some point, you’ll surely need to talk

-The youngest hen named Joyce replies “What do
+The youngest gal named Joyce replies “She’s known

-The hens did nod at what they claimed they knew.
+They nodded firm at news they claimed they knew.

-“Don’t say I did not warn you” quips the cat
+“Don’t say I did not warn you” banters Quinn

 And waves his paw while walking towards the street.